braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 ### Step 4: Write Transformation Code

-If you are a developer or have significant experience with JavaScript code, here are high-level instructions for writing your transformation code:
+If you are a developer or have significant experience with JavaScript code, follow the **Advanced** tab for high-level instructions on writing your transformation code.

-If you have little to no experience with JavaScript code or would like more detailed instructions for writing your transformation code:
+If you have little to no experience with JavaScript code or would like more detailed instructions, follow the **Beginner** tab for writing your transformation code.

 {% tabs %}
-{% tab JavaScript %}
+{% tab Advanced %}

 In this step, you will transform the webhook payload from the source platform to a JavaScript object return value.
 This return value must adhere to Braze’s `/users/track` request body format: